 ReadIn 1873, Charles H. Phillips patented Milk of Magnesia and his company produced the popular antacid and laxative in Stamford, Connecticut, until 1976.

-ReadThe state’s busy ports, and particularly New London’s Navy base, provided an easy point of entry for the disease that claimed millions of lives around the world.
+ReadThe state’s busy ports provided an easy point of entry for the disease that claimed millions of lives around the world.

-ReadThis Hartford dentist played key role in the development of anesthesia but competing claims to discovery obscured his accomplishment and may have led to his ruin.
+ReadThis Hartford dentist played key role in the development of anesthesia but competing claims to discovery obscured his accomplishment.

 ReadConnecticut’s Seaside Sanatorium in Waterford is the site of a former nationally recognized tuberculosis hospital.